Sports & Play

 Bluffer's Beach is perhaps the most beautiful beach in Toronto.
 Nestled at the foot of the Scarborough Bluffs in the city's east end, Bluffer's is a rare man-made park that still succeeds in feeling wild and timeless.

-If you're searching for a large sandy beach, where sand — not rock — greets your feet as they enter the water, and which feels isolated while being easily accessible, then the beach at Bluffer's Park is for you.
+If you're searching for a large sandy beach, where sand (not rocks) greets your feet upon entering the water, and which feels isolated while being easily accessible, then the beach at Bluffer's Park is for you.

 One of the beach's main attractions is the Scarborough Bluffs that surround it.
-These towering 20-story white cliffs cover 20-kilometres of Toronto's eastern waterfront, and make for a striking contrast when paired with Lake Ontario's shining blue waters.
+These towering white cliffs cover 20 kilometres of Toronto's eastern waterfront and make for a striking contrast when paired with Lake Ontario's shining blue waters.

-It washed away from cliff tops to form the jagged spikes of the Cathedral Bluffs that overlook the beach, and if you put your ear right up to the bluff wall, you might even hear the sand shifting at the base of the bluffs.
+It washed away from cliff tops to form the jagged spikes of the Cathedral Bluffs that overlook the beach, and if you put your ear right up to the bluff wall, you might even hear the sand shifting at the base.

 There are a few areas in Bluffer's Park that are well-suited to swimming, but others sometimes suffer from poor water quality.
 Bluffer's Beach once had some of the poorest water quality in Toronto.